baconcheese113/cell-proto/README.md

 - **Real Biology, Real Fun**: From realistic secretory pathways to actual protein trafficking - it's like being inside a biology textbook that doesn't put you to sleep
 - **Hexagonal Excellence**: Because circles are for quitters and squares are for squares
 - **Unified Cell Movement**: When you move, EVERYTHING moves - hex grid, organelles, transcripts, vesicles, and even membrane ripples.
 It's like commanding a biological mothership!
+- **Multiple Motility Modes**: Switch between amoeboid, blebbing, and mesenchymal locomotion with unique mechanics for each mode

 ## 🎮 Quick Start (For the Impatient)